-To focus model training on segments with discriminative signals, we extract segments with non-zero advantages from the tree for training.
-We also note that such filtering of non-zero advantage samples aligns with practices in several concurrent works \citep{yu2025dapo, lin2025cppo}.
+\textbf{(3) Policy Gradient with Token-Probability Masks.} To focus model training on segments with discriminative signals, we extract segments with non-zero advantages from the tree for training.
+We also note that such filtering of non-zero advantage samples aligns with practices in several concurrent works \cite{yu2025dapoopensourcellmreinforcement, lin2025cppoacceleratingtraininggroup}.
 Thus, we propose to minimize \(\mathcal{J}_{\text{SPO}}^{\text{tree}}\) below for policy optimization: